tombotXL/tomordonez.github.io-src/content/make-static-website-python-github-pages.md

 	            }
 	}

-Go to your Pelican root directory and create the `robots.txt` file
+Go to your Pelican root directory and create the `robots.txt` file:

     env $ vim content/extra/robots.txt